What format is acceptable for submissions?

 Can an entrant submit to more than one category at a time, or must they be handled individually?

-Each submission form allows for submissions to more than one category.
+Each submission form can be used for up to 10 categories; fill in the desired number of categories in the field under the contact information to get the necessary fields for all attachments.
 For example, an individual may use one form to submit entries to Column/Opinion Writing, General News Feature, Spot News Writing and Spot News Photography.

 What if an entry includes more than two files?

 The submissions form only allows for two file attachments per category.
-In most cases, one would be the cover letter, while the second would be an article, a photo or a zip folder (such as when the submission involves a portfolio of work).
+In most cases, one would be the cover letter, while the second would be an article, a photo or a zip folder for multiple files (such as when the submission involves a portfolio of work).

 Can an entry appear in multiple categories?